Corporate Tax Reform

 Prepaid expenses (or expenses that constitute so-called “certain and liquid debts”), recorded as such in the company’s books, are only deductible for a given tax year to the extent they “relate” to this tax year.

 Only two categories of provisions for risks and charges are eligible for a tax exemption: (1) provisions resulting from contractual engagements committed by the company during the taxable period (or one of the previous taxable periods) and (2) provisions resulting from legal or regulatory obligations, other than those resulting exclusively from the application of accounting or financial statements legislation.

 The new regime does not apply to provisions (or increases of existing provisions) recorded in a taxable period that started before 1/1/2018.

-No changes are made to the rules governing write-offs on receivables.
+No changes have been made to the rules governing write-offs on receivables.

 The 8% investment deduction for SMEs is increased temporarily to 20%.
-Temporary means that the 20% rate is only available for fixed assets acquired or produced between 1/1/2018 and 31/12/2019.
+Temporarily means that the 20% rate is only available for fixed assets acquired or produced between 1/1/2018 and 31/12/2019.

 The high-tech investment deduction has been abolished.

 A 100% deduction for company car expenses is available for expenses that are re-invoiced to a third party through an explicit and separate mention on the invoice.
 The deductibility limitation of the expenses only has to be applied by the third party.

 A 100% deduction for company car expenses was previously available in certain instances (e.g. taxi’s and cars exclusively rented out to third parties), but only for the owner of the car.
 Further to the reform, the 100% deduction has been made available to everyone qualifying for the exceptions, irrespective of whether they own the car or lease the car to a third party.
 The deductibility limitation itself always exclusively applies in the hands of the end user of the car.